PButcher/PButcher/README.md

 ### Hi there 👋, I'm Pete.

 I'm a Lecturer in Human Computer Interaction at [Bangor University](https://bangor.ac.uk) in North Wales, UK.
-I'm working with the [Immersive Environments Lab](https://bangor-iel.github.io), specialising in Immersive Analytics and WebXR.
+I'm working with the [XReality, Visualization and Analytics](https://xrvalab.github.io) Lab, specialising in Immersive Analytics and WebXR.

 <!--
 **PButcher/PButcher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.